-- → Prioritise our ancient rainforests and our oldest and most special trees for care and management. - → Ensure that the planning system prevents further loss of our temperate rainforests and other important habitats. - → Fight the challenges threatening our trees, including disease, development, pollution and climate breakdown. - → Collaborate with other organisations, projects and programmes to support complementary, not competitive, conservation efforts.
+- → Prioritise our ancient rainforests and our oldest and most special trees for care and management. - → Ensure that both National and Local Planning policies are adhered (and adapted) to prevent further loss of individual trees and native woodland habitat in all future development proposals - → Fight the challenges threatening our trees, including disease, development, pollution and climate breakdown. - → Collaborate with other organisations, projects and programmes to support complementary, not competitive, conservation efforts.

-- → Locate, map and publicise old woods and trees we need to know where they were historically, where they are and the condition they are in, so we can protect them for the future. - → Develop and implement a plan for recording and protecting our ancient trees and securing the next generation of them. - → Ensure that our iconic core rainforest sites have up to date management plans that will guide their protection and sustainable management. - → Help secure the resources for landowners to carry out essential management. - → Develop guidance and provide training that helps landowners, contractors and local communities look after woods and trees. - → Encourage and support best practice restoration of PAWS and other habitats, such as peatland and rivers. - → Contribute towards tracking and analysing the overall health and wildlife of our native woods, so we know when and where action is needed. - → Respond effectively and quickly to new threats and damage to woodlands and veteran trees. - → Liaise and cooperate with other conservation efforts and plans across Eryri at all scales.
+- → Locate, map and publicise old woods and trees we need to know where they were historically, where they are and the condition they are in, so we can protect them for the future. - → Develop and implement a plan for recording and protecting our ancient trees and securing the next generation of them. - → Ensure that our iconic core rainforest sites have up to date management plans that will guide their protection and sustainable management. - → Help secure the resources for landowners to carry out essential management and enhancement activities. - → Develop guidance and provide training that helps landowners, contractors and local communities look after woods and trees. - → Encourage and support best practice restoration of PAWS and other habitats, such as peatland and rivers. - → Contribute towards tracking and analysing the overall health and wildlife of our native woods, so we know when and where action is needed. - → Respond effectively and quickly to new threats and damage to woodlands and veteran trees. - → Liaise and cooperate with other conservation efforts and plans across Eryri at all scales.